shashanksp04/shashanksp04/README.md

   - Worked on a mini-research project as a part of required coursework for the CMSC396 Honors Seminar Course at UMD, with batchmates Aniruddh Mutnuru, Tanay Shah, and Abhi Mukherjee.
   - In this mini-research project we worked on identifying how the information on reddit influences student's decision on important aspects of student life, primarily focusing on academics and housing.
   - I worked on writing a Python-code which uses the Python Reddit API Wrapper (PRAW) to extract reddit posts from r/UMD related to academics and housing.
   - The Python-code gives out a semi-HTML file, where there multiple sections.
-Each represents a post from r/UMD and includes imporatant details about the post like Title, main text, most popular and unpopular comments to that post and how many upvotes/downvotes they received.
+Each represents a post from r/UMD and includes imporatant details about the post like Title, Main Text, Most Popular and Unpopular Comments to that post and how many Upvotes/Downvotes they received.
 - **Mars Snap** (November 2023)
   - an Android app showcasing stunning pictures using API of NASA's Curiosity Rover. 📸🪐
   - 🌐 RecyclerView with scrollable Mars images.